swa28/Bike_Store_Sales_Analysis_Bigquery/README.md

 <img src="Bike_Store_Results/Q5.2.png" width="600"/>

-### Let's have a look at the Quarter level, What is the sale both by value and volume each quarter and its share over the year?
+### What is the sale both by value and volume each quarter and its share over the year?
 <pre>
 WITH order_products AS (
  SELECT *